pallets/click/docs/parameters.rst

     and ``true`` convert to `True` and ``0``, ``no``, ``n`` and ``false`` convert to `False`.

+:data:`click.UUID`:
+    A parameter that accepts UUID values.
+This is not automatically guessed but represented as :class:`uuid.UUID`.

 :class:`click.File`:
     A parameter that is an opened file.
 It can be opened for reading or writing.
 See :ref:`file-args` for an example.